 Testing with OpenSSL

-Whether you created your certificate and private key with keytool or openssl, you can use openssl to quickly test it.
+Even if you’ve created your certificate with keytool, you can use openssl to quickly test it.

 Starting the test server